KVR Audio APIkvraudio.com ↗

 Product Detail Records

-- Build a plugin discovery tool that filters results by format (VST3, AU, AAX) and OS using the
+- Build a plugin discovery tool that lets producers filter by format (VST3, AU, AAX) and operating system using the

-formatsandosfields. - Aggregate pricing data across plugin categories by querying
+formatsandosfields. - Aggregate pricing data across plugin categories by combining

 | Tier | Price | Credits/month | Rate limit |